lewislee42/42events/data/events/jogging.md

 title: 'Jogging'
 type: 'sports'
 when: '2023-10-10T17:30'
-where: 'X Park'
+where: 'Sunway X Park'
 bh: 0
 ep: 0
 ad: 0
 ---

+We will be gathering at campus at 5:30PM and walk to the park together.
-Two legs and a pair of shoes, step, step, try not to fall.
+Two legs and a pair of shoes, step left, step right, try not to fall.